Plast: Outside of Ukraine

 After World War II, a number of independent Plast Ukrainian Scouting organizations were founded in the West by Ukrainian emigrants.
 This era of Plast began in Germany and Austria in 1945 in various Displaced Persons Camps, and as various members of Plast eventually ended up in Canada, the United States, the UK, Australia and elsewhere, various émigré organizations were founded between 1946 and 1951.
 Until the fall of the Soviet Union, these represented the totality of Plast organizations, and were aligned to a supranational organization called KUPO (Conference of Ukrainian Plast Organizations), which convened every four years and elected an operational "Holovna Plastova Starshyna" (HPB) and a board called "Holovna Plastova Rada" (HPR), and would also name the head Plastun ("Nachalniy Plastun"), typically a long-term or lifetime, and somewhat ceremonial position.
 The current, and third, "Nachalniy Plastun" is US-based (originally from Edmonton, Alberta, Canada) Lubomyr Romankiw, his predecessor was US-based Yuriy Starosols'kiy, who succeeded Severyn Levytsky ("Siriy Lev"), who was inaugurated in post-World War II Germany.

+Following the Russian invasion of Ukraine, Plast branches around the world have experienced a significant influx of members, becoming an important centre of diaspora life.
+In Sweden the number of people active in the organization has grown from 12 in 2022 to 300 today.
+A similar situation is being observed in Germany, where the number of Plastuns has reached 180 in Berlin alone.
+Foreign branches of the Plast are active in the cultural sphere and charity, and gather help for the Ukrainian army and civilians.